Definition of Substance Abuse and Addiction

 What’s Substance Abuse?

 Sure, substance abuse doesn’t have either the stigma or the chronic effects of addiction.
-But it still involves taking illegal drugs or abusing legal drugs by using in a way that they were not prescribed for use.
+But it still involves taking illegal drugs or abusing legal drugs by using them in a way that they were not prescribed for use.
 Substance abuse can be just as risky as addiction and carries just great of a chance of a lethal overdose.

 Causes of Substance Abuse